Econans/.github/.github/ISSUE_TEMPLATE/test_case_request.md

 _Replace this with a clear and concise description of what the test case is for and what use case is tested._

 **Prerequisite**
-_Replace this with a list of prequisites for this test case (example below)._
+_Replace this with a list of prerequisites for this test case (example below)._

 - _Mortgage amount pre-set to 2 000 000 kr_